Jimeens/LaTEX-Templates/A Template Inspired in 'Impression, soleil levant'/README.md

 If you are going to write your texts in Portuguese, go to the `mypackages.sty` file and change `\RequirePackage[english]{babel}` to `\RequirePackage[brazilian]{babel}` (line 19).

 That’s it!
-The template isn’t perfect, it has my workarounds, but it works nicely, hehe.
+The template isn’t perfect, it has my workarounds, but it works nicely.
+For support or inquiries, lcsximenes@usp.br.